-In December of last year, Uber released a safety report on where they disclosed that more than 3,000 sexual assaults were reported last year on US car-share rides.
+In December of last year, Uber released a Car Share Safety report on where they disclosed that more than 3,000 sexual assaults were reported last year on US car-share rides.
 The report was released after increased scrutiny over their safety practices, an issue that Uber has made its focus.

 Among the assaults reported in 2018, there were 235 reported rapes and more than 1,500 cases of non-consensual kissing, touching, or attempted rape experienced by riders and drivers.
 Most of those who experienced sexual assault were riders and nearly 90 percent were women.
 Read the full report here.

-Ride-share services will likely be part of our daily commutes now that it’s available in BC, here are some tips to help stay safe in a ride-share.
+Ride-share services will likely be part of our daily commutes now that it’s available in BC, here are some tips to increase car share safety.

 Check the car and driver